DSXiangLi/DecryptPrompt/README.md

   - LEARNING TO GENERATE BETTER THAN YOUR LLM
   - Fine-Grained Human Feedback Gives Better Rewards for Language Model Training
   - Principle-Driven Self-Alignment of Language Models from Scratch with Minimal Human Supervision
+  - Direct Preference Optimization: Your Language Model is Secretly a Reward Model
 - RL探究
   - UNDERSTANDING THE EFFECTS OF RLHF ON LLM GENERALISATION AND DIVERSITY
   - A LONG WAY TO GO: INVESTIGATING LENGTH CORRELATIONS IN RLHF